Adult & Community Education

 Adult & Community Education offers ‘learning courses designed for personal enrichment, skill development and professional learning’ [Tasmanian Department of Education].
 These may be formal or informal, run by local communities or government agencies and cover everything from drawing to yoga, languages to dance, photography to massage, parenting to managing your finances.
 They cover leisure skills to life skills.
 Some can be used for professional purposes.

-This page gives access to procedures and programs in each state & territory, government information, journals, publications, research in Australia and overseas, University of The Thirds Age [U3A] and other general information.
-It is not possible to list all providers but it should be possible to access sources through a number of links.
+This page covers procedures and programs in each state & territory, government information, journals, publications, research, University of The Thirds Age [U3A] and other information.

 For a range of information, including activities and events around Australia, visit the Adult Learners’ Week website.

 For related information, you should also consider information on the Vocational Education page.

 ‘The ACT ACE Grants Program aims to increase opportunities for individuals to access vocational education and training’.

 - Association of Providers of Training Services